steeef/stp5blog/content/blog/secrets-in-aws.md

 # Caveats

-There are a few restrictions that may make Parameter Store a non-starter for
+~~There are a few restrictions that may make Parameter Store a non-starter for some:~~

-some:
+**Update 2017-03-09**: I've just learned from Amazon that they've made an unannounced update to these limits.
+I've listed the changes below:

-1. There is a soft-limit of 100 parameters per account (may be one that can be increased in the future similar to other soft-limits).
+1. There is a soft-limit of ~~100~~ 1000 parameters per account (may be one that can be increased in the future similar to other soft-limits).
-2. Each parameter can be at most 1024 characters long.
-This would prevent you from being able to use it for something like a cryptographically-strong GPG key or SSL certificate.
-For that Amazon still recommends encrypted S3 buckets.
+2. Each parameter can be at most ~~1024~~ 4096 characters long. ~~This would prevent you from being able to use it for something like a cryptographically-strong GPG key or SSL certificate.~~ For larger secrets, Amazon still recommends encrypted S3 buckets.

 That said, the fact that Amazon now has a widely-available and official secrets management solution that can be managed by their powerful IAM policies makes my